iceablemedia/silverclean-lite/readme.txt

 Your translation files will be added to the next update.
 Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.1.12 =
+June 16th, 2014
+* Removed unused function silverclean_get_settings()
+* Fixed: Using sane defaults (No setting is saved in the database without explicit user action)

 = 1.1.11 =
 May 19th, 2014